sh-r0/SendFile_inator/README.md

 # SendFile_inator
 A simple TCP application sending files and receiving it on client side.
 It's written in c++ and currently supports Windows operating system.
-It's worth noting that program doesn't support port forwarding currently.
+It's worth noting that program doesn't support port forwarding currently and it's suitable only for local networks.

 ## Features:
 * Ipv4